pheonix99/WotRResourceUnification/Readme.md

 Improved config.

 ##Default Configuration:
 Monk Ki: Combines normal Monk, Scaled Fist, Sacred Fist and Hellcat from Homebrew Archetypes, and Ninja from the Ninja mod.
 Magus Arcane Pool: Combines normal Magus and Eldritch Scion.
-Special note: The UMM menu status report will tell you that TTT Bladebound is not having its arcane pool progression reduced.
-Ignore this, TTT's method of handling that isn't detected but isn't blocked either.

 Alchemist Bombs: Combines normal Alchmist and Rappa from the Ninja mod.

 Arcanist: Imposes mod resource scaling which should fix an issue with Arcanist/Arcane Enforce multiclasses.

+##Known issues:
+The UMM menu status report will tell you that TTT Bladebound is not having its arcane pool progression reduced.
+Ignore this, TTT's method of handling that isn't detected but isn't blocked either.
+Archetypes that replace

 ##Customization
 You can make the mod handle more resources by adding the guids to the ResourceDefines.json files in UMM mod root directories.